bgpkit/asninfo/README.md

 # ASN Information Data Uploader

-This script fetches the most up-to-date ASN information and saves as JSON or JSONL file and may upload to S3/R2 bucket if environment variables are set.
+Fetch the latest ASN information and export to JSON, JSONL, or CSV.
+Optionally upload to an S3-compatible target when configured via environment variables.

 ## Install